 The use of physical examination methods has been the mainstay for the initial evaluation of proper ET tube placement.
 Direct visualization of the ET tube insertion through the vocal cords and into the trachea is the first method to confirm proper ET tube placement.
 Direct postintubation visualization of the ET tube using laryngoscopy or bronchoscopy and noting tracheal rings past the end of the ET tube is the next best method of assessing correct ET tube placement.

 Secondary methods for confirmation of ET intubation are an absolute requirement.
 Auscultate the chest and abdomen to assess for delivery of air to the lungs via either a bag-valve device or a mechanical ventilator (Figure 19-1).
 First auscultate over the epigastrium to assess for the absence or presence of sounds in the stomach.
 The presence of an enlarging abdomen or audible air inflation into the stomach with each positive-pressure ventilation may be the initial sign of an esophageal intubation.
 The next auscultation points are located at the chest wall lateral to the nipples.
 Auscultate bilaterally from top to bottom for the presence and equality of breath sounds.
 Avoid auscultating over the central portion of the chest.
-This may lead to the misinterpretation ...
+This may lead to ...